microsoft/MPPC23-Power-Apps/lab2/README.md

 - Open a local Web API in Visual Studio
 - Add Connected Service for Power Platform
+- Use the Connected Service for Power Platform to debug the connector
-- Deploy the connector to Power Platform through Visual Studio ("MPPC" solution)
+- Deploy the connector to Power Platform through Visual Studio
 - Add connector to Copilot app created in Lab 02B
+- Edit the Copilot created Power App and add the connector to it
+- Test the app
+- Remove the connector when done with testing
+- Deploy the WebAPI to Azure
+- Deploy the API to API Management
+- Export the API to your Power Platform developer environment via API Management
+- Edit the Copilot-created Power App again and add the connector exported from API Management to it
+- Add the connector exported from API Management to the "MPPC23 - Custom Connector" solution
+- Publish all customizations

+###

 ## Next lab